Build a Podcast Landing Page in WordPress in Under 30 Minutes

 As a result, you can create buzz around your podcast and incentivize users to subscribe, with the chance of winning a prize.

-Additionally, you can use the Opt-in Form block to grow your email list, add the Contact Form block to gather user feedback, or even create urgency for your next episode with the Countdown Timer block.
+Additionally, you can use the Opt-in Form block to generate leads for your podcast, add the Contact Form block to gather user feedback, or even create urgency for your next episode with the Countdown Timer block.

-When you’re finished with creating your page, make sure you click the Save button.
+When you’re finished creating your page, make sure you click the Save button.

 Step 5.
 Connect to Your Email Marketing Tool

-If you’re using SeedProd’s Opt-in Form block to generate leads for your podcast, you’ll want to integrate your email list next.
+If you’re using SeedProd’s Opt-in Form block to generate leads for your podcast, connect your email list next.
+Connecting takes a few clicks.
+Once it’s done, every signup on your landing page goes straight to your provider with no manual exporting or copying lists.

 SeedProd will then guide you through authorizing the connection to keep your list updated.
 This turns your landing page into a real lead magnet for your show and gives you more control over how you promote your podcast online.